rscherrer/resume/README.md

 (University of Groningen.)

-- Teaching assistant (BSc, MSc, PhD).
+- Teaching assistant (2019, 2020).
+Programming in C++ for biologists (BSc, MSc, PhD).
 Practicals and one lecture.
-Programming in C++ for biologists (2019, 2020).

-- Teaching assistant (MSc).
+- Teaching assistant (2020, 2021).
+Behaviour, Ecology and Evolution (MSc).
 Practicals on the concept of fitness.
-Behaviour, Ecology and Evolution (2020, 2021).

-- Teaching assistant (BSc).
+- Teaching assistant (2020, 2021, 2022).
+Evolutionary processes (BSc).
 Computer practicals on speciation theory.
-Evolutionary processes (2020, 2021, 2022).

-- Supervision of MSc thesis (Ecology and Evolution).
+- Supervision of MSc thesis (2020).
+(Ecology and Evolution).
 Vasiliki (Celia) Tsapalou.
-Inferring the Additive and Epistatic Genetic Architecture involved in Speciation Using Neural Networks (2020).
+Inferring the Additive and Epistatic Genetic Architecture involved in Speciation Using Neural Networks.

-- Supervision of MSc thesis (Ecology and Evolution).
+- Supervision of MSc thesis (2019) (Ecology and Evolution).
 Joris Damhuis.
-Optimal choice and speciation (2019).
+Optimal choice and speciation.

-- Supervision of MSc essay (Ecology and Evolution).
+- Supervision of MSc essay (2020) (Ecology and Evolution).
 Sebastian Mader.
-Machine learning vs. “classical” statistics – A redundant but understandable differentiation (2020).
+Machine learning vs. “classical” statistics – A redundant but understandable differentiation.

-- Supervision of MSc mini-project.
+- Supervision of MSc mini-project (2019).
 Reinier de Vries.
 Generating a phylogenetic tree from a distance matrix using UPGMA and NJ.
-Programming in C++ for biologists (2019).
+Programming in C++ for biologists.

-- Supervision of BSc project.
+- Supervision of BSc project (2020).
 Elsie Tata and Robin Hamberg.
 Detecting speciation genetic architectures.
-Modelling in the Life Sciences Research (2020).
+Modelling in the Life Sciences Research.

-- Supervision of BSc project.
+- Supervision of BSc project (2019).
 Jelle Molenkamp and Nicolette Tataru.
 The evolution of gene regulatory networks.
-Modelling in the Life Sciences Research (2019).
+Modelling in the Life Sciences Research.

-- Supervision of BSc project.
+- Supervision of BSc project (2018).
 Rik Nienhuis and Bob Evenhuis.
 The effect of resource limitation and asymmetric competition on insular dwarfism and gigantism.
-Community Ecology Research (2018).
+Community Ecology Research.

-- Grading of MSc essay (MEME program).
+- Grading of MSc essay (2020).
+(MEME program).
 Israel Campo Bes.
-On the Origin of Genetic Dominance by Means of Natural Selection (2020)?
+On the Origin of Genetic Dominance by Means of Natural Selection?

 - Tutorial on advanced data manipulation using R and the tidyverse (2020).
 Openly available at https://github.com/pratikunterwegs/tres-tidy-tutorial.